SYEDRAKIA/Data-Structures/ReadMe.md

 # DECODED DSA

-## About repo
+## About repository

-This repository contains all the programs done in class of Autumn 2024.
+Contains all the stuff of Dsa in 3rd sem

 ## Author
 syedrakia